-Book Two in the Rune Witch Mysteries is available for pre-order with a release date of 21st December!
+Book Two in the Rune Witch Mysteries is available on Amazon now!

 One death, one pledge, one price to pay!

 There’s nothing better than a walk amongst the trees with the man I love.
 So, how dare someone disrespect the sanctity of life and my forest along with it!

 With the body of a murdered young man placed at my feet, there’s not a chance on Earth, I’m not using all the power at my disposal to find the killer.
 Even if that means I have to put on hold my quest to discover the magical curse that plagues my family.